dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/app-offline.md

 In the preceding PowerShell script:

 * The placeholder `{PATH TO APP}` is the path to the app.
-* The `New-Item` command stops the App Pool.
+* The `New-Item` command stops the app pool.
-* The `Remove-Item` command starts the App Pool.
+* The `Remove-Item` command starts the app pool.
 * Commands between the `New-Item` command and the `Remove-Item` command are provided by the developer to deploy the app.

-Files can also be unlocked by manually stopping the App Pool in the IIS Manager on the server.
-Don't use the `app_offine.htm` file when using the IIS Manager to stop and restart the App Pool.
+Files can also be unlocked by manually stopping the app pool in the IIS Manager on the server.
+Don't use the `app_offine.htm` file when using the IIS Manager to stop and restart the app pool.